Soundsystem Giants: El Gran Mono x Heartical Hi-Powa

 But there's one happening on the lawns of the Abbotsford Convent.
 El Gran Mono is being joined by Heartical Hi-Powa, the Melbourne reggae and dub sound system that's been pumping out dance beats since 2002, for a clash and celebration of Caribbean sound system styles and music.

-On the El Gran Mono side, hear tunes from Carlo Xavier (Sabrosa, Analog Africa), Jumps (Cat Empire), Jolie de Vogue (Cheata Cheatah), Mohair Slim (PBS) with MC Oscar Jimenez (Amaru Tribe), or cross the lawn and listen to Stryka D (Break The Chain Radio Show PBS, Dub Club Melbourne) at Heartical Hi-Powa's controls with MC Stick Mareebo (Jamaican Music and Food Festival Melbourne).
+On the El Gran Mono side, hear tunes from Carlo Xavier (Sabrosa, Analog Africa), DJ Jnett, Jumps and Jolie de Vogue with MC Oscar Jimenez (Amaru Tribe), or cross the lawn and listen to Stryka D (Break the Chain Radio Show PBS, Dub Club Melbourne) at Heartical Hi-Powa's controls with MC Stick Mareebo (Jamaican Music and Food Festival Melbourne) and Max Shotta.

 Food and drink are available to purchase on the day.
-Entry is free for underage revelers.
+Entry is free for underage revelers, but they need to be accompanied by an adult.